Unidata/netcdf-c/docs/auth.md

 ## Authorization-Related Keys {#auth_keys}

-The currently defined set of authorization-related keys recognized in .netrc are as follows.
+The currently defined set of authorization-related keys recognized in .ncrc are as follows.
 The second column is the affected curl_easy_setopt option(s), if any (see reference #1).
 <table>